Welcome to the 2024-25 AIF Banyan Impact Fellowship!

 - Organizations must identify a member of the leadership of the organization who is willing and able to supervise the Fellow for the fellowship project.
 This individual must have demonstrated experience in the development field.

-- The organization should demonstrate that there are the required resources necessary to sustain and replicate the project post the completion of the Fellowship.
+- The organization should demonstrate that they have the required resources necessary to sustain and replicate the project post the completion of the Fellowship.

 About Atlas Corps

 Atlas Corps, founded in 2006, engages emerging social change leaders from around the world in training activities to develop leaders, strengthen organizations, build a community, and advance positive social impact.
 The core leadership programs are the Fellowship (12-18 months of service at a U.S.-based organization) and the Virtual Leadership Institute (5-7 months of programming), both of which focus on the core concepts of developing self, developing others, and leading movements.
 Atlas Corps has also been recognized as a “best practice” in international exchange by the Brookings Institution and World Economic Forum and featured in the Washington Post and Forbes as a model social entrepreneurship program.
 The Atlas Corps Community includes 1,100 leaders from 110 countries and 300 Host Organizations.
 To date, Atlas Corps has engaged 46 professionals from India in the Fellowship and/or Virtual Leadership Institute.
 In addition, the 2021 Atlas Corps Alumni Changemaker Honoree Gargi Saha is a Class 1 Fellow from India who served at Ashoka Youth Venture in Washington, DC, and now works for UNICEF India.
 In 2022, the organization embarked on a strategy process to define its contribution to the future of work, global talent and leadership development for purpose-driven organizations.

 For details on the Fellowship structure and application process, look up https://aif.org/fellowship/faq/.
 If your question isn’t answered there or if you require any support with the application, please email firstname.lastname@example.org directly.
 Given the volume of emails we receive, please be mindful that replies may take longer than usual.
 Once you have completed the application, an AIF representative will be in touch for further evaluation and information after the deadline